-Work with data using Azure Cosmos explorer
+Work with data using Azure Cosmos DB Explorer

-Azure Cosmos DB explorer is a standalone web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.
-Azure Cosmos DB explorer is equivalent to the existing Data Explorer tab that is available in Azure portal when you create an Azure Cosmos DB account.
-The key advantages of Azure Cosmos DB explorer over the existing Data explorer are:
+Azure Cosmos DB Explorer is a standalone web-based interface that allows you to view and manage the data stored in Azure Cosmos DB.
+Azure Cosmos DB Explorer is equivalent to the existing Data Explorer tab that is available in Azure portal when you create an Azure Cosmos DB account.
+The key advantages of Azure Cosmos DB Explorer over the existing Data explorer are:

 You have a full screen real-estate to view your data, run queries, stored procedures, triggers, and view their results.

 You can provide temporary or permanent read or read-write access to your database account and its collections to other users who do not have access to Azure portal or subscription.

 You can share the query results with other users who do not have access to Azure portal or subscription.

 Sign in to Azure portal.